christophergarthwood/appdevstig_docs/Template_001_ProjectDocumentation_Standards.md

 A “cloud culture” is the set of values, attitudes, and behaviors within an organization that enable and optimize an IT architecture.
 This culture emphasizes collaboration, flexibility, and scalability—not just in technical infrastructure, but in work processes and team dynamics as well.
 In a cloud culture, teams are encouraged to experiment, adapt quickly, leverage automation, and share resources, all of which support innovation and agility.

-Cloud-centric behavior prioritize continuous learning, open communication, and customer-focused solutions.
+Cloud-centric behavior prioritizes continuous learning, open communication, and customer-focused solutions.
 Rather than relying on rigid structures and traditional IT silos, a cloud culture fosters cross-functional teamwork, self-service access to resources, and rapid decision-making.
 This mindset shift empowers employees to embrace change, learn new skills, and optimize business outcomes using the unique advantages of cloud platforms.

 Cloud culture seeks automation over manual processes, exercises Agile workload management, utilizes abstraction and seeks scalable design first.